-An HTTP cookie (web cookie, browser cookie) is a small piece of data that a server sends to the user's web browser.
-The browser may store it and send it back with later requests to the same server.
-Typically, it's used to tell if two requests came from the same browser — keeping a user logged-in, for example.
+An HTTP cookie (web cookie, browser cookie) is a small piece of data that a server sends to a user's web browser.
+The browser may store the cookie and send it back to the same server with later requests.
+Typically, an HTTP cookie is used to tell if two requests come from the same browser—keeping a user logged in, for example.
 It remembers stateful information for the stateless HTTP protocol.

 Cookies are mainly used for three purposes:

 Logins, shopping carts, game scores, or anything else the server should remember

 Cookies were once used for general client-side storage.
 While this made sense when they were the only way to store data on the client, modern storage APIs are now recommended.
 Cookies are sent with every request, so they can worsen performance (especially for mobile data connections).
 Modern APIs for client storage are the Web Storage API (

 Note: To see stored cookies (and other storage that a web page can use), you can enable the Storage Inspector in Developer Tools and select Cookies from the storage tree.

 After receiving an HTTP request, a server can send one or more